nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/antennamodels.rst

 If you add new an antenna model please add the sha1sum = hashlib.sha1() to this list and send Christian the antenna model so that he can put it on our central server.

+Inf means usually an infinite medium, firn has a refractive index n = 1.3-1.4.
+Since this is a bit imprecise we changed the naming to the actual refractive index.

 bicone_v8_infAir
 -----------------